ChristosGkovaris/Prolog-Essentials/README.md

 # Prolog Utility Functions

-Welcome to the "Prolog Utility Functions" repository, a collection of useful functions implemented in Prolog.
+Welcome to the "Prolog Utility Functions", a collection of useful functions implemented in Prolog.
 These functions cover various tasks such as mathematical computations, list manipulations, and data processing.

 ## Functions Overview